Issued: December 15, 2016

 Authority to Sign Contracts and Agreements

 Signature authority for entering into agreements with outside entities is limited by the university bylaws to certain officers of the university.
 It is our practice to restrict the signature authority on all university agreements to the Provost and Senior Vice President for Academic Affairs, or to the Senior Vice President for Administration.
 All contracts and agreements must be reviewed by the Office of the General Counsel prior to execution.
-In addition, all agreements that include opportunities for advertising or promotion of third-party products and services also must be reviewed by the Vice President for Public Relations and Marketing.
+In addition, all agreements that include opportunities for advertising or promotion of third-party products and services also must be reviewed by the Vice President for Communications.
 Questions regarding the review process or signature authority should be directed to the Office of the General Counsel at (213) 740-7922.

 USC Athletics’ Marketing department provides the oversight and management of the USC Athletic Brand, both internally and externally, including the rights to use the USC Athletic identity system and its associated marks in merchandise, advertising, sponsorship and video or photo licensing.
 For information or inquiries regarding use of the USC Athletic Brand contact Jose Eskenazi at firstname.lastname@example.org or (213) 740-9872.